jvalenzano/hybrid-framework/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Important:** This framework requires commercial licenses for both Agno and Agent OS.
-The framework itself is open source, but the platforms it connects are proprietary.
-See [DISCLAIMER.md](./DISCLAIMER.md) for full details.
+**Important:**
+- The Hybrid Framework pattern itself is open source (MIT)
+- Agno is open source (Apache 2.0) - FREE to use
+- Agent OS requires a commercial license from Builder Methods
+- See [DISCLAIMER.md](./DISCLAIMER.md) for full details

 ---

 ## 🙏 Acknowledgments

-- The Agno team at Agno AGI for revolutionary prototyping capabilities
+- The Agno team at Agno AGI for their open-source rapid prototyping framework
 - Builder Methods for the Agent OS production platform
 - The AI development community for continuous innovation
 - All contributors who make this framework better every day